Concordium/concordium-browser-wallet/packages/browser-wallet-api/README.md

 ## Using the API

 The API is automatically injected into web applications if the Concordium browser wallet extension is installed in the browser.
-It is made accessible `window.concordium`.
+It is made accessible by `window.concordium`.
 A callback (`concordiumReady`), which needs to be defined globally, is called by the injected script to notify applications that the API is ready for use.
 The following exemplifies how this can be done.

 ```typescript
 // Should be included as high in head tag of application HTML as possible to ensure the callback is defined before the script is injected.